TeamZoomie/CovidShoppingAssistant/README.md

 This is a program written in React Native, designed for Android and IOS devices.
 Some features will not work if permissions aren't granted to the application, or if that sensor is missing in your device.

-This program is a part of the University of Queensland's course, [Design Computing Studio 3 - Build (DECO3801)](https://my.uq.edu.au/programs-courses/course.html?course_code=DECO3801), completed by Team Zoomie.
+This program is a part of the University of Queensland's course, [Design Computing Studio 3 - Build (DECO3801)](https://my.uq.edu.au/programs-courses/course.html?course_code=DECO3801), completed by Zoomie Studios.
 This was based off of a proposal written by *The Social Distancing Social Club* as a part of [DECO3800](https://my.uq.edu.au/programs-courses/course.html?course_code=DECO3800).

-## Team Zoomie
+## Zoomie Studios
 Name | Experience
 ------------ | -------------
 Laura Pham | User interface, user experience, and front end programming